Koren Robinson: Green Bay Packers

-Second stint with Seahawks
+Seattle Seahawks (second stint)

 On September 16, 2008, the Seahawks signed Robinson, due to the large number of injuries at the receiver position.
 In his second stint with the Seahawks, Robinson broke the franchise record with the longest catch in team history.
-Backup quarterback Seneca Wallace threw a pass to Robinson that went for 90 yards and a touchdown on the Seahawks' first play from scrimmage against the Philadelphia Eagles at Qwest Field in Seattle on November 2, 2008 which was also the longest pass in team history.
-On January 26, 2009 it was reported by Pro Football Weekly that Robinson was not expected to be back with the Seahawks the next season due to a chronic knee injury.
+Backup quarterback Seneca Wallace threw a pass to Robinson that went for 90 yards and a touchdown on the Seahawks' first play from scrimmage against the Philadelphia Eagles at Qwest Field in Seattle on November 2, 2008, which was also the longest pass in team history.
+On January 26, 2009, it was reported by Pro Football Weekly that Robinson was not expected to be back with the Seahawks the next season due to a chronic knee injury.

 Florida Tuskers

 Robinson was signed by the Florida Tuskers of the United Football League on September 3, 2009.

 New York Sentinels

 Robinson was traded to the Sentinels for future considerations.